blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 :::tip

-The CLIP models downloaded in ONNX format, this means they will be accelerated using GPU hardware when available depending on the docker build that is used.
+The CLIP models are downloaded in ONNX format, which means they will be accelerated using GPU hardware when available.
+This depends on the Docker build that is used.
 See [the object detector docs](../configuration/object_detectors.md) for more information.

 :::